State and Tulsa health officials follow federal guidance to resume use of Johnson & Johnson vaccine

 The Tulsa Health Department said it would follow suit beginning Tuesday.

-OSDH Deputy Commissioner Keith Reed in a statement said the CDC and FDA have authorized use of the Johnson & Johnson vaccine with a warning label explaining the potential for a rare side effect.
+Deputy Health Commissioner Keith Reed said in a statement that the Centers for Disease Control and Prevention and the Food and Drug Administration have authorized use of the Johnson & Johnson vaccine with a warning label explaining the potential for a rare side effect.

 “When we originally paused administration of the Johnson & Johnson vaccine, it was unclear whether the rare blood clotting reaction that spurred the pause was directly linked to the vaccine,” Reed wrote.